metocean/moana-qc/ops_qc/THREDDS/README.md

 ---
 ## Files are provided anonymously
-Note that anyone who is part of the Mangōpare Sensor Programme can deploy a sensor.
+Note that anyone who is part of the Mang&omacr;pare Sensor Programme can deploy a sensor.
 This includes a wide range of vessels, including fishing, industry, research, recreational, and citizen science vessels.

 ---
 ## Other repository notes